Online colleges in Indiana are abundant as the state is highly committed to establishing one of the best higher education systems in the country.

 Indiana has long been at the forefront of online education.
 The Indiana College Network (ICN) was launched to help create and sustain “a single coordinated system of distance learning for Indiana’s citizens.”

-At that time of establishment, the nation already saw Indiana colleges going online and jumping ahead of the rest of the country when it came to distance education.
+At that time of establishment, the nation had already seen Indiana colleges going online and jumping ahead of the rest of the country when it came to distance education.
 Indiana’s colleges and universities were already offering 15 distance degree programs and well over 100 distance courses per year.

-According to National Center for Education Statistics (NCES), 25% of students in Indiana were enrolled in degree programs at accredited online colleges.
-An additional 24% were enrolled in one or more online courses.
-Numbers continue to rise as students recognize the value and flexibility that distance learning affords.
+According to National Center for Education Statistics (NCES), almost 25% of students in Indiana are enrolled in degree programs at accredited online colleges.
+An additional 24% are enrolled in one or more online courses.

 Common Online Degrees in Indiana